KotaHemanthUC/awesome-behavioral-interviews/README.md

 - Impact and fast resolution : Issue for how long and fast resolution?
 - Follow up : Then start with situation.
 - Why follow up usually with random question and cross question : Not byhearted and avoid.
+- Fill Feedback : Strengths and Weakness
+- Oneliner benefits:
+           Drawbacks: By hearted and mechanical.

 ## ✅ General Tips to succeed in Behavioral Interviews
 1. **Understand the STAR Method:** Familiarize yourself with the STAR method (Situation, Task, Action, Result) for structuring your responses.
 This helps you provide clear and concise answers and keeps your answers focused.